Lokizz/nodeschool-core/git-it/readme.txt

-The file for section 'Commit To It'.
+The file for section 'Commit To It'